 Create continuous quadrats that are 0.5 m wide on either side of the transect line (1 m wide total) and 5 m long.

 Use “x” to record all living vascular macrophyte species rooted within each quadrat.
-Use “D” to denote dominance of one species (note: dominance information is not used in metric calculations, but is a useful observation).
+Use “D” to denote dominance of one species (note: dominance information is not used in metric calculations but is a useful observation).

 Record plant names using full genus and species names.
 Give each unknown species a unique ID code using the transect location (ex.
 N-1) and place it in a bag with the same label.
 Tag each specimen with masking tape and its label.
-Collect the entire plant, and its inflorescence and roots if possible.
+Collect the entire plant, including its inflorescence and roots, if possible.
 All plants shall be identified in the field or collected for expert identification.
-Collect any plants you cannot identify with complete confidence, for expert identification.
-Carefully dispose of exotic plant taxa specimens to prevent the inadvertent and detrimental spread of those taxa.
+Collect any plants you cannot identify with complete confidence and place them on ice in a cooler for transport to the lab/office.
+After identification by an internal or external expert, carefully dispose of exotic plant taxa specimens to prevent the inadvertent and detrimental spread of those taxa.
 Repeat 3.3.2-3.3.4 for each of the four transects.

 After Visiting the Wetland: